Explore the Comprehensive Cheat Sheet with HTTP Response Codes

 This code is displayed when the server instructs the client to update (switch to a different, newer) protocol.
 When can this code be applied?
 Usually when the browser uses obsolete protocols.

 428 Precondition Required

 The source server requires specifying preconditions in the query.
-This code is designed to avoid conflicting versions of resource in cases when the client receives (GET) state of the resource, modifies it, and sends (PUT) back to the server, and at the same time some third party also changes the location of resource right in the north, which leads to conflict.
+This code is designed to avoid conflicting versions of resource in cases when the client receives (GET) state of the resource, modifies it, and sends (PUT) back to the server, and at the same time some third party also changes the location of the resource, which leads to a conflict.

 When can this code be applied?
 By requesting an indication of conditions, the server, as it were, guarantees clients that they are using a correct current copy of the resource.
 If this does not match, the user will receive an error of 428.

 429 Too Many Requests